• Skip to primary navigation

 Slow Cooker Cabbage Roll Casserole

-Cabbage Rolls were a big deal in my house.
-My Mother is Polish, so the recipe was passed down from generation to generation and ended up being one of my favorite meals she would make.
-Just like my Stuffed Pepper Casserole, this is another one of Mom’s famous recipes that my family loves!
-And even better is that this Slow Cooker Cabbage Roll Casserole only takes 4 hours in the Crockpot!
+Cabbage Rolls were a big deal in my house growing up.
+My mom is Polish, so her recipe was passed down through generations and quickly became one of my all-time favorite comfort meals.
+Just like my Polish Cabbage Rolls, my Baked Cabbage Roll Casserole, and my Creamy Cabbage Casserole, this dish is another one of Mom’s famous recipes that my family loves.
+And the best part?
+This Slow Cooker Cabbage Roll Casserole gives you all the same cozy flavors of traditional cabbage rolls in an easy, hands-off crockpot version that’s ready in about 4 hours.

 SLOW COOKER Cabbage Roll Casserole!
 This easy recipe is made in the crockpot and ready in 3 hours!
 This is a Polish family recipe called Halupkie!